nkrupen/gtfs-schedule-poster-a0-map_tree/README.md

     └── alareuna.svg                             <-- Bottom graphic/banner
 ```

-> **Important:** Map and GTFS files are large and are not included in the repository.
-You must download the GTFS feed and map layers for your target transit agency and place them in the root directory.
+> **Important:** Water body and GTFS files are large and are not included in the repository.
+You must download the GTFS feed and water body layers for your target transit agency / area and place them in the root directory.
+Ask a project maintainer if you need help e.g. with obtaining a .geojson file for water bodies for your area.
 >
 > If using Google Colab, you can simply upload these files directly to the `/content` folder.